 When this occurs, these electrons are stimulated to emit their photons, thus initiating a cascade effect: the emitted photon stimulates the next to emit another photon and so on.
 This amplifies the emission of light beams with well-defined wavelength.

 Currently, lasers have several applications.
 Larger lasers are used in nuclear fusion research in astronomy to measure great distances and also in military applications.
 This is why laser engraver machine for example sound so simple and common; however, every single laser cutter machine has laser inside working as described in this article.
 The smaller lasers can be used in reading bar codes, reading CDs and DVDs, minor surgeries, cutting fabrics, among others.

 Check out this link for more information at: http://www.instructables.com/id/10-Tips-and-Tricks-for-Laser-Engraving-and-Cutting/.

 Laser Cutter Company Reviews:

 Be certain to get feedback from machine owners prior to purchase.
 Forums can sometimes be a source for reviews as long as you get advice from actual machine owners.
-Here’s examples of Camfive reviews on a CNC forum.
-CamFive Laser Review from CNC Zone thread on the software usability.
-Reviews can be found all over online.
+Here’s examples of reviews on a CNC forum.
+Another review from a forum post on the software usability.
+And this company in particular may be a great company.
+Point is that reviews can be found all over online.
 Best to get reviews from third party sites, however.